Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 Parent company Armstrong World Industries began operations in 1891 and is headquartered in Pennsylvania.
 Armstrong Flooring designs and makes flooring and ceilings products for worldwide distribution.
 The company manufacturers products for both the residential and commercial market.

-- Products: Armstrong Flooring offers an impressive array of products, including solid hardwood, engineered hardwood, laminate, resilient vinyl sheets and tiles and linoleum.
+Products: Armstrong Flooring offers an impressive array of products, including solid hardwood, engineered hardwood, laminate, resilient vinyl sheets and tiles and linoleum.

-- Samples: Samples are available at participating retailers and can be ordered online for $5 each.
+Samples: Samples are available at participating retailers and can be ordered online for $5 each.

-- Levels of retail partners: Armstrong Flooring showrooms across the United States display the widest variety of Armstrong products, but its flooring is also sold at preferred retailers and home-improvement centers.
+Levels of retail partners: Armstrong Flooring showrooms across the United States display the widest variety of Armstrong products, but its flooring is also sold at preferred retailers and home-improvement centers.

-- Installation: Some Armstrong retailers work with certified flooring contractors, and the Armstrong website provides self-help guides for do-it-yourself installers.
+Installation: Some Armstrong retailers work with certified flooring contractors, and the Armstrong website provides self-help guides for do-it-yourself installers.

-- Design a room: The "Design a Room" feature on the Armstrong website allows customers to upload photos and then select flooring, wall colors and more using a digital visualizer.
+Design a room: The "Design a Room" feature on the Armstrong website allows customers to upload photos and then select flooring, wall colors and more using a digital visualizer.

-Armstrong Flooring Company Profile
+Armstrong Flooring Company Information

 - Company Name: